aws/aws-app-mesh-examples/walkthroughs/howto-cross-account/README.md

     ```
     export BASTION_ENDPOINT=<your_bastion_endpoint e.g. 123.45.67.89>
     ```
+    Note: This bastion endpoint is only used for debugging purposes, such as curling the private IP of the ECS tasks to look at Envoy Configs.
 2. Try curling the web page or open the address in a browser:
     ```
     curl $DNS_ENDPOINT